-The tool that is held in a toolpost on the lathe cross-slide and which is feed into the rotating workpiece to machine it to size.
+The lathe tools are held in a toolpost on the lathe cross-slide and which are then fed into the rotating workpiece to machine it to size.

 Lathe tools are made from high speed steel (HSS), Tungsten Carbide or other very hard materials such as diamond.